musabbozkurt/oauth2-authorization-server/README.md

 5. The test will pause until you connect your debugger.
 Once connected, you can use breakpoints and step through your code.

+#### How to Run and Test with CDC(Class Data Sharing)

+- Java 21+ should be installed
+- Run `docker-compose up -d` command to run necessary services
+- Run `docker build -t oauth2-authorization-server -f DockerfileForAOTCache .` command to build the image
+- Run `docker run -d --restart=always -p 9000:9000 oauth2-authorization-server:latest` command to run the image

 #### How to Run and Test Native Image with GraalVM

 - Java 24 GraalVM edition should be installed